opinionscience/BERTransfer/README.md

 # BERTransfer
 <img src="https://raw.githubusercontent.com/Pclanglais/BERTransfer/main/BERTransfer.png" style="float:right;" alt="Bertransfer logo"  width="200"/>

-BERTransfer is a text mining application that make it possible to apply topics defined for one corpus to another corpus.
+BERTransfer is a text mining application for topic reuse.
+Basically it makes it possible to apply a list of topics automatically extracted from one corpus to another corpus.

 BERTransfer is built on top of [BERTopic](https://github.com/MaartenGr/BERTopic) and is part of the same ecosystem of BERT-based tools for text classification.
 BERTopic is a topic modeling technique that leverages 🤗 transformers and a custom class-based TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions.
-BERTransfer makes it possible to reuse topics defined by BERTopic on one corpus to further corpora.

-BERTransfer help create annotated classification models from BERTopic using the following workflow:
+With BERTransfer topics defined by BERTopic can be transferred to additional corpora using the following workflow:
 * Topics are defined from an initial corpus.
 * Topics can be annotated based on several features: the characteristic words and a list of representative documents.
 * Topic annotations can be transferred to a new corpus.